waywardphilosopher/tainan/content/posts/taiwanese-kimchi.md

 ---
 title: Taiwanese Kimchi
 description: Kimchi - a treasured possession
 preview: Kimchi - a treasured possession
 date: 2023-12-22
 author: WindBones
 image: images/news/kimchi.jpg
-tags: [Eng]
+tags:
+  - English
-categories: [Story]
+categories:
+  - Story
 slug: taiwanese-kimchi
 ---

 My grandmother once told me that in her childhood she thought that Taiwanese kimchi was the most delicious food.
 When I was a child, she told me a bedside story about her early life.
 She told me how, in the early days of Taiwan, families with farming backgrounds faced financial struggles.
 They relied on thin porridge with a few small, pickled dried fish, or soy sauce.
 They rarely had the opportunity to enjoy dishes with meat or vegetables.